Echo7394/EcoStat/README.md

 8. The main loop continuously reads temperature and humidity from the DHT22 sensor and updates the OLED display.
 9. Depending on the operating mode (heating or cooling), it controls relays to turn on/off the heating or cooling system to maintain the desired temperature.

 Overall, this code creates a thermostat system with remote control capabilities, allowing users to adjust the target temperature, mode, and fan status through a web interface.
 It also displays current temperature and humidity on an OLED screen.
 The system can operate in heating or cooling mode based on the target temperature, and it provides visual feedback on the OLED screen for the user.
 The physical buttons provide additional control and feedback for users without accessing the web interface.
+No unnecessary data is collected or transmitted by the device, and no personal data is transmitted outside of your LAN.